 POSist: What are the best practices and strategies to follow in this specific restaurant industry?

 Shivang Gupta: Though my business is more associated with lounge and bar, however, I believe that any food and beverage business is rather an art than science wherein we need to adopt meticulous strategies.
-I rather believe in cultivating the art of service; where the focus should be on enhancing the quality, beautifying the décor and the ambiance of the setup, and hone the art of delighting people we target with the unparalleled services.
+I rather believe in cultivating the art of service; where the focus should be on enhancing the quality, beautifying the décor and the ambience of the setup, and hone the art of delighting people we target with the unparalleled services.

 POSist: How do you ensure customers enjoy the seamless dining experience at a restaurant?